workingDog/OpenCageSwift/README.md

 }
 ```

-Similarly use the **OCBatchProvider** for JSON geocoding in batch mode parallel processing.
+For bulk parallel processing, use **OCBatchJsonModel** for JSON geocoding in batch mode.

 ### Options